Partial discharge testing and monitoring

 Reliable noise filtering

-How does PD monitoring play a role?
+How does partial discharge monitoring play a role?

 On-line PD monitoring systems allow asset managers to continuously collect a vast amount of information without interrupting normal service.
 These PD monitoring systems record insulation condition data under real load conditions.